csoroiu/alis/k8s/k3s-readme.txt

 # for k3s remove the corresponding entry from /var/lib/rancher/k3s/agent/node-password.txt
 # if you don't remove the entry from the node-password filem you cannot register a new node
 # back with the same name (e.g. machine was replaced)
+# also, as a helper, if an etcd node cannot be added back - https://github.com/k3s-io/k3s/issues/2732#issuecomment-749484037

 #Deleting labels added by system-upgrade script
 SERVER_PLAN_NAME=k3s-server-v1.23.5-k3s1